nasirlukman/nasirlukman.github.io/_posts/2021-02-14-SS-data-summary.md

 ## Correlation Matrix

 Our next figure will be a correlation matrix.
 This is a very useful and neat graph that will tell us the correlation coefficient of one variable with another variable within the dataset.
-Correlation matrix value ranges from -1 to 1, where:
+The correlation matrix value ranges from -1 to 1, where:
 - -1 = perfect negative correlation
 - 0 = no correlation
 - 1 = perfect positive correlation.